rowyio/docs/docs/extensions/sendgrid-email.md

 ## Usage

-below is an example of we send invite emails the return object needs to be compliant with [SendGrid V3 request body](https://sendgrid.api-docs.io/v3.0/mail-send/v3-mail-send)
+Below is an example of how we send invite emails.

+The return object needs to be compliant with [SendGrid V3 request body](https://sendgrid.api-docs.io/v3.0/mail-send/v3-mail-send)

 ```typescript
 const extensionBody: SendgridEmailBody = async({row, db, change, ref}) => {